 Indian schools face decayed buildings, poverty

-Federally owned schools for Native Americans on reservations are marked by remoteness, extreme poverty and few construction dollars.
+WINSLOW, Arizona (AP) — Federally owned schools for Native Americans on reservations are marked by remoteness, extreme poverty and a lack of construction dollars.
+They also are among the lowest performing in the U.S..

-The Obama administration is pushing ahead with a plan to improve the schools that gives tribes more control.
-But the endeavor is complicated by disrepair of so many buildings, not to mention a federal legacy dating to the 19th century that for many years forced Native American children to attend boarding schools.
+The Obama administration is pushing ahead with an improvement plan that gives tribes more control.
+But the effort is complicated by the disrepair of so many buildings, not to mention the federal legacy of forcing American Indian children from their homes to attend boarding schools.

 Students often come from families struggling with domestic violence, alcoholism and a lack of running water at home, so nurturing is emphasized.
 The school provides showers, along with shampoo and washing machines.